Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram

-Besides official channels, the channel most similar to our Russian websites is {@rossiyaneevropa} (14.6K~subscribers), a pro-Russian channel, ostensibly run by ``Alexander Burenkov, director of the Institute of Russian-Slavonic Studies.''
-As shown in Figure~\ref{fig:propaganda-image}, this channel often amplifies Russian propaganda.
-We further observe that several other similar Telegram channels are run by Russian state-controlled media (@vzglyad\_ru, 88.1k subscribers) or by Russian-backed Ukrainian-separatists (@nm\_dnr, 85.5K subscribers; @lic\_lpr 31.3K subscribers; @gtrklnr\_lugansk24 7,361; @dnr\_sckk 17.2K).
-In addition, to these channels, we further find two of the other most similar Telegrams (not shown in Table~\ref{tab:news-websites-to-telegrams}) {@rentv\_news} (49,731 subscribers) and {@killnet\_reservs} (93,919 subscribers) are pro-Russian channels that often repeat or rebroadcast videos, official documents from the Russian government, disinformation, and anti-American and anti-Ukrainian messages.
-For example on October 10, 2022, {@killnet\_reservs} posted a message advocating for their subscribers to disrupt US infrastructure: \textit{We invite everyone to commit DDOS on the civilian network infrastructure of the United States of America!
-Subject to DDOS attacks are:- All Airports - Marine terminals and logistics facilities - Monitoring weather centers - Health care system - Metro (buying tickets, registering the route) - Exchanges and online trading systems.}\footnote{\url{https://web.archive.org/web/20221011223806/https://t.me/s/killnet_reservs}}
+Besides the official channels, one of the the channels most similar to our Russian websites is {@rossiyaneevropa} (14.6K~subscribers), a pro-Russian channel, ostensibly run by ``Alexander Burenkov, director of the Institute of Russian-Slavonic Studies.''
+As pictured in Figure~\ref{fig:propaganda-image}, this channel often amplifies Russian propaganda.
+We further observe that several other similar Telegram channels are run by Russian state-controlled media (@vzglyad\_ru, 88.1K subscribers) or by Russian-backed Ukrainian-separatists (@nm\_dnr, 85.5K subscribers; @lic\_lpr 31.3K subscribers; @gtrklnr\_lugansk24 7.4K; @dnr\_sckk 17.2K).
+In addition, to these channels, we further find two of the other most similar Telegrams (not shown in Table~\ref{tab:news-websites-to-telegrams}) {@rentv\_news} (49.7K subscribers) and {@killnet\_reservs} (93.9K subscribers) are pro-Russian channels that often repeat or rebroadcast videos, official documents from the Russian government, disinformation, and anti-American and anti-Ukrainian messages.
+For example, on October 10, 2022, {@killnet\_reservs} posted a message advocating for their subscribers to disrupt US infrastructure: